Manage water resources sustainably and promote water efficiency.

 Key activities and challenges:

-Water Resource Management Plan: over the past few years we have been working hard with both regulators and stakeholders to finalise our Water Resources Management Plan.
-Following an examination in public we published our final Water Resources Management Plan in March 2015.
+Water Resource Management Plan: over the past few years we have been working hard with both regulators and stakeholders on our 2019 Water Resources Management Plan.

 West Cumbria water supply project: West Cumbria is an environmentally sensitive area, and we continue to work hard to minimise our impact on this special place and comply with the European Habitats Directive.